Industrial Heritage Summer School

 On Site in Berlin:

-WhoStudents from Europe, aged 18-28 years old, with an interest in industrial culture and heritage.
-Eligible are all bachelor, master or doctoral/PhD students who have completed at least their 2nd semester and who are enrolled at a university.
+WhoStudents from Europe, aged 18-30 years old, with an interest in industrial culture and heritage.

 CertificationCertification of participation (4 ECTS)